ResetLife (Matrix Model) - Information for Health Professionals

 - weekly mandatory (random) urine/saliva and breath testing (to inform treatment only, not used to exit people from program)

-Evening and weekend sessions may be available, which means that people can continue to work and live at home while they’re participating in treatment.
+Evening and weekend sessions may be available, which means that people can continue to work, study and live at home while they’re participating in treatment.

 There is no cost for participants, but eligibility criteria applies.

 Who is ResetLife for?

 - are 18 years and over

 - live or work in South Eastern Melbourne

 - have basic English literacy (able to read, write and speak in English).

 - live, work or study in South Eastern Melbourne

 - are experimenting with alcohol or other drugs, or who have developed a mild, moderate, or severe substance use disorder